donaldRwilliams/BGGM/README.md

 The estimation based method are described in Williams (2018).
 The methods offer advantages compared to classical methods, in that a measure of uncertainty is provided for all parameters.
 For example, each node has a distribution for the variance explained.
-Measure of out-of-sample performance are also available.
-The model is selected with directional Bayes factors.
+Measures of out-of-sample performance are also available.
+The model is selected with credible exclusion of zero.
 <!---
 #Comparing GGMs is also possible.
 These methods are described in Williams and Mulder (2019b).
 The comparison can be made with posterior #predictive loss functions for mulviarte normal distributions, or with the Bayes factor.
 Entire networks can be assess for similarities or #differences, or indidvudal nodes or edges can be tested.
 These methods can also be used to determine if network structures replicated #across two dataset, where evidence can be gained not only against but for hypothesized model.
 -->